 The Daily 5 Targets: Set five mini targets to achieve each day.

 Second Workout: follow up work with your second workout of the day.
-This could include going for a walk, bike ride, run, swim, or practising yoga.
+This could include going for a walk, bike ride, running, swimming, or practising yoga.

 The Two Massage Protocol: Get two 90 minute massages every week.